 4. They’re positive

-Even in undeniably negative situations, likable leaders emanate an enthusiastic hope for the future, a confidence that they can help make tomorrow better than today.
+Even in undeniably negative situations, likeable leaders emanate an enthusiastic hope for the future, a confidence that they can help make tomorrow better than today.

 5. They’re even-keeled

-When it comes to their own accomplishments and failures, likable leaders take things in stride.
+When it comes to their own accomplishments and failures, likeable leaders take things in stride.
 They don’t toot their own horns, nor do they get rattled when they blow it.

 They savor success without letting it go to their heads, and they readily acknowledge failure without getting mired in it.
 They learn from both and move on.